 Let’s say you accidentally clicked on a phishing link (it happens to the best of us).
 Now, your data has been breached and is for sale somewhere.
-How do you do that?
-Check haveibeenpwned.com which has an easy search function to see if your email address has been leaked from some of the biggest hacks to date.
+How do you check for that?
+You can start by searching your email address on haveibeenpwned.com, which will help you find information that has been leaked from some of the biggest hacks to date.
 While this site does not cover every leak, it should give you some insight into just how big of a risk cybersecurity is to our ever-connected society.
 If you do not show up on this site now, be wary that the next breach could have already happened, and you don’t even know about it yet.

-Perhaps you have seen something like this on some IT experts belts, which is an example of a physical 2FA process.
+Perhaps you have seen something like this key fob on some IT experts’ belts, which is an example of a physical MFA process.
 Or maybe you have seen the Google Authenticator app, which can be used for a more secure login process anywhere you take your phone.
-To install Google Authenticator please head to Google’s support page here.
-We have 2FA as a mandatory part of our security posture here at ZeroFOX.
+It doesn’t matter which type of MFA or 2FA you prefer, just that you use it.
 At the end of the day, all your logins, from email to bank to social will be exponentially harder to hack when you use MFA.
 Additionally, it will become increasingly apparent that a link is not legit when it does not ask for your MFA instructions.

 5. Update privacy settings